-It means being a part of a community of 2.2 million other Episcopalians in 110 dioceses in the Americas and abroad.
+IT MEANS being a part of a community of 2.2 million other Episcopalians in 110 diocese in the Americas and abroad.

-Gathering around the Lord’s table as a symbol of our unity
+IT MEANS gathering around the Lord's table as a symbol of our unity.

 In the Episcopal Church the ministers are all the baptized people of God, not just the ordained clergy.